Natural Acne Treatment for Teens

 When Should a Teenager See a Dermatologist for Acne?

-Consulting a dermatologist is a vital step when acne is severe or not responding to basic care, especially for teenage acne.
+Consulting a dermatologist is vital when acne is severe or not responding to basic care, especially for teenage acne.
 A dermatologist provides a professional diagnosis and a thorough skin exam.

 Combining Natural Ingredients with Prescription Acne Treatment?